rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

 Round-robin dispatching
 -----------------------

-The main advantage of pushing fat tasks through the Task Queue is the ability to easily parallelize work.
+One of the advantages of using Task Queue is the ability to easily parallelize work.
 If we have too much work for us to handle, we can just add more workers and scale easily.

 First, let's try to run two `worker.py` scripts in the same time.
-They will both try to get messages from the queue, but how exactly?
+They will both get messages from the queue, but how exactly?
 Let's see.

 You need three consoles open.
 First two to run `worker.py` script.
 These consoles will be our two consumers - C1 and C2.

+    shell1$ ./worker.py
+     [*] Waiting for messages.
+To exit press CTRL+C

+&nbsp;

+    shell2$ ./worker.py
+     [*] Waiting for messages.
+To exit press CTRL+C

+On the
-On the third one we'll be publishing new tasks.
+third one we'll be publishing new tasks.
 Once you've started the consumers you can produce few messages: